 Ensure that year-end audit or review is conducted in agreement with PRAMP Committee’s Bylaws.

-Presents audit or review and financial report at the Annual General Meeting.
+Present audit of Financial Statements at the Annual General Meeting.

-Spearheads the budget process.
+Spearhead the budget process.

-Orients the new Treasurer.
+Orient the new Treasurer.

-2.4 PRAMP Committee Guidelines
+2.4 PRAMP Committee and working group Guidelines

-In order to ensure the PRAMP Committee and working groups are operated effectively and efficiently, the following general guidelines are to be followed:
+In order to ensure the PRAMP Committee and Working Groups are operated effectively and efficiently, the following general guidelines are to be followed:

+Working Group Chair: Working Group Chairs will be delegated by the Board of Directors.
+The Chair will report to the PRAMP Board all recommendations of the Working Group..

-Time Management: Meeting chairs will ensure that meetings start and end on time, and they will keep the discussion focused through the use of an agenda.
+Time Management: Meeting Chairs will ensure that meetings start and end on time, and they will keep the discussion focused through the use of an agenda.
 All members must show up prepared for the meetings, reading required materials ahead of time and completing previously assigned tasks.

 Active Participation: All members will voice their viewpoints and represent the interest of their respective stakeholders.
 Members need to be committed to the overall objectives of the organization, not their individual agendas.